TextBox — Smart UI JavaScript API

 "default"

-<smart-text-box drop-down-open-mode='auto'></smart-text-box>
+<smart-text-box drop-down-open-mode="auto"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let dropDownOpenMode = textbox.dropDownOpenMode;
+const dropDownOpenMode = el.dropDownOpenMode;

 When this property is enabled, opening the element’s dropdown will create a transparent overlay that covers the entire area between the dropdown and the rest of the webpage.
 This overlay ensures that any clicks outside the dropdown are intercepted by the overlay itself, rather than interacting with underlying DOM elements.
 As a result, clicking outside the dropdown can be handled consistently—for example, to close the dropdown—without triggering unintended interactions elsewhere on the page.